On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Equivalence between dLQR and LQG

 Note that the observer gain $L^\star$ in this theorem equals the Kalman gain of discrete-time LQG.
-Theorem \ref{theorem.optimal_equivalence} suggests that Problem \ref{pro.dLQR_initial_estimate} enjoys good properties of symmetry induced by similarity transformation and global optimality of minimal stationary points.
+Theorem \ref{theorem.optimal_equivalence} suggests that Problem \ref{pro.dLQR_initial_estimate} enjoys good properties of symmetry induced by similarity transformations and global optimality of minimal stationary points.
 Different from the results in Theorem \ref{theorem.solution_expression}, the minimal stationary points of Problem \ref{pro.dLQR_initial_estimate} are not unique, and these points are identical up to a similarity transformation.
-The main reason for the difference is that the structure of the initial estimate for Problem \ref{pro.dLQR_initial_estimate} brings the invariance property of similarity transformations.
-Thanks to the classical control theory of LQG \cite{zhou1996robust}, all minimal stationary points of Problem \ref{pro.dLQR_initial_estimate} are globally optimal.
+The main reason for the difference is that the structure of the initial controller state of Problem \ref{pro.dLQR_initial_estimate} induces the invariance of the cost under the similarity transformations.
+Thus utilizing the existing LQG results \cite{zhou1996robust}, it can be further shown that all minimal stationary points of Problem \ref{pro.dLQR_initial_estimate} are globally optimal.